Hanna1601/ICT-Security-Basics-from-Trust-to-Blockchain/Task H1 point C.md

   ![image](https://github.com/user-attachments/assets/3d6e5e69-75af-4aea-9d40-4e403a8b3117)

 * I think I was doing pretty well until the last part when installing the additions to able to have big desktop and copy-paste between host and quest machines.
-  This is where I got stuck, I have Linux in use but with little screen
+  This is where I got stuck, I have Linux in use but with little screen.

   ![image](https://github.com/user-attachments/assets/e37f7d75-dbb9-4bd8-aee2-e1f6f9799d04)

 ##### Sources for installing Debian and VirtualBox: Quides in general for installing Debian and Virtualbox